 Master’s Program Requirements

 The Office of Graduate and Professional Studies (OGAPS) requires a minimum of 32 hours for a master’s degree (M.S.).
-With an emphasis in I/O Psychology, this program is a 33-credit hour program designed to be completed in 16-months, and a maximum of 2 years, with some variation across students depending on whether they plan to pursue an academic or industry career.
+With a concentration in I/O Psychology, this program is a 33-credit hour program designed to be completed in 16-months, and a maximum of 2 years, with some variation across students depending on whether they plan to pursue an academic or industry career.
 This is a non-thesis degree, meaning that students do not complete a thesis as part of their degree requirements.
 A thesis is not an option.

 We expect students to be involved in their coursework and internship preparation, and to actively participate in their professional development.
 Students are encouraged to build relationships with local and national corporations as part of their graduate training.